PONZA-ME - Coasts and islands as models for Multidisciplinary and Ecosystem studies: welcome to PONZA Island

 Course Content

-The courses will offer a hands-on journey 'from sea to insight,' covering the full process of marine and coastal ecosystem investigation — from field sampling techniques at sea, through laboratory analysis of samples, to data interpretation and scientific discussion .
+Key concepts of the course: how to study, benefit and protect marine biodiversity, why islands are peculiar systems and how their ecosystems work.
+The courses will offer a hands-on journey 'from sea to insight,' covering the full process of marine and coastal ecosystem investigation - from field sampling techniques at sea, through laboratory analysis of samples, to data interpretation and scientific discussion.

 Intended Learning Outcome (ILO)

-The interdisciplinary approach will train students to approach in a flexible yet scientifically rigorous way to complex problems such as those concerning the functioning of marine and island ecosystems and biodiversity.
+Students should be able to approach in a flexible yet scientifically rigorous way to complex problems such as those concerning the functioning of marine and island ecosystems and biodiversity.

 Students will have the opportunity to work in real-world contexts, collaborate across disciplines, and engage with experts, developing their applied skills.